Wicked (Maguire novel): Background

 Maguire began contemplating the nature of evil while living in London in the early 1990s.
-He noticed that while the problem of evil had been explored from many different perspectives, those perspectives were seldom synthesized together.
+He noticed that while the problem of evil had been explored from various different perspectives, those perspectives were seldom synthesized together.
 He wondered whether calling a person evil might be enough to cause a self-fulfilling prophecy.

 If everyone was always calling you a bad name, how much of that would you internalize?
 How much of that would you say, all right, go ahead, I'll be everything that you call me because I have no capacity to change your minds anyway so why bother.
 By whose standards should I live?He was also inspired by the 1993 murder of James Bulger, in which both victim and perpetrators were young children.Everyone was asking: how could those boys be so villainous?
 Were they born evil or were there circumstances that pushed them towards behaving like that?
 It propelled me back to the question of evil that bedevils anybody raised Catholic.Up to that point strictly a children's author, Maguire had difficulty finding an effective way to write about evil, since in his mind, there were no truly evil characters in children's literature.
 In what he later described as "the one great revelation of my life," Maguire realized that there were in fact villains in children's books; however, they were usually written as one-dimensional stock characters in order to provoke a quick emotional reaction from young readers.
 Wondering whom to write about, he envisioned the Wicked Witch of the West, as played by Margaret Hamilton in the MGM film, delivering her iconic line, "I'll get you, my pretty, and your little dog too!"
 Maguire had a lifelong fascination with The Wizard of Oz, both Baum's original novel and the film, which he watched every year during its annual broadcast.
 He decided to tell the Wicked Witch's life story using the same large scale and broad moral messages found in the novels of Charles Dickens.